sondrdesigns/sondrdesignswebsite/VERCEL_ENV_SETUP.md

 1. Visit your deployed site
 2. Open browser DevTools (F12) → Console
 3. You should see: `✅ EmailJS initialized successfully`
-4. Test the contact form
+4. Test the contact form and newsletter subscription
 5. Check your email inbox for notifications

 ---